CISecurity/CCPD-Docs/docs/source/Dashboard User's Guide.md

 CIS-CAT Pro Dashboard leverages spring security to manage authentication and access rights for application users.
 Within the application, an administrator can create new users and assign user roles.
 Access to particular features and functions is defined by the Dashboard and covers basic user functions and administrative functions only.
 The access for the delivered roles cannot be customized.

 ## Users ##

-To create a new User in CIS-CAT Pro Dashboard you need to log in as an administrator.
+Only a user with the role of administrator can create create and manage users.

-Login as an administrator.
-(NOTE: By default the user: admin, with the password: @admin123 has ROLE_ADMINISTRATOR and ROLE_BASIC_USER)  Navigate to the Administration -> User Management -> User menu item.
-This will navigate to the User List.
+By default the administrator username is `admin` with the password `@admin123`.
+Navigate to the Settings menu (gear icon) and select `User Management` to access the user list.

 **Create a New User**

-Creating a new user from within CIS-CAT Pro Dashboard is possible if LDAP is not integrated.
-If LDAP is integrated with CCPD, user creation is no longer accessible from the user list.
-Once the user is authenticated against LDAP from CCPD, roles and user properties such firstname, lastname and email will be imported from LDAP.
+Creating a new user is possible if LDAP is not integrated.
+When a user is authenticated against LDAP from the Dashboard, roles and user properties such firstname, lastname and email will be imported from LDAP.
-If the user doesn't exist in CCPD (based on username), a user account will be created, and granted with standard user roles (`ROLE_USER`) by default, plus additional LDAP Roles.
+If the user doesn't exist in the Dashboard (based on username), a user account will be created, and granted with a non-admin user role (`ROLE_USER`) by default, plus additional LDAP Roles.
 With LDAP integration, when you edit a user, only enable/disable account is accessible.
 Password and user properties are managed from LDAP.

 By default, newly created users will be granted the security access role or `ROLE_USER`.